AdobeDocs/experience-manager-64.nl-NL/help/sites-authoring/editing-content.md

    ![](do-not-localize/screen_shot_2018-03-22at134417.png)

-   De actie Uitvoer is ook beschikbaar in de blauwdruk of Live Copy-bron:
+   De actie Uitvoeren is ook beschikbaar in de blauwdruk of Live kopie bron:

    ![](do-not-localize/screen_shot_2018-03-22at134516.png)